What does it mean to major in Arabic?

 Arabic majors learn the language, linguistics, literature, and culture of the Middle East and North Africa.
 They gain the cultural awareness and intellectual strategies necessary to successfully navigate the interconnected and multicultural world in which we live.

-Arabic is spoken by 422 million people, and is the fifth most spoken language in the world.
+Arabic is an official language in 26 states (third most in the world), is spoken by ~360 million people, and is the sixth most spoken language in the world.
 Our students attain strong language competence in listening and reading comprehension, speaking, and writing skills as well as the cultural knowledge necessary for interacting with Arabic-speaking people in professional or informal contexts.

 We train students to be global professionals with superior levels of Arabic language skills.
-The recently approved federally funded Arabic Flagship Program will support students abroad and provide more faculty and tutors for additional support on campus.
+The federally funded Arabic Flagship Program supports students abroad and provides more faculty and tutors for additional support on campus.
+The flagship program has separate, competitive admission.

-Today’s global climate has garnered heightened interest in the Arab World in general and its language and culture in particular.
-To meet the demands for Arab language specialists to work in the public, private and governmental sectors, the University of Mississippi works hand-in-hand with the Croft Institute for International Studies and the Center for Intelligence and Security Studies to produce the most marketable graduate possible to ensure occupational security in the civilian and military sectors.
+Today’s global climate has garnered heightened interest in the Arab world in general and its language and culture in particular.
+To meet the demands for Arab language specialists to work in the public, private and governmental sectors, the University of Mississippi works hand-in-hand with the Croft Institute for International Studies and the Center for Intelligence and Security Studies to produce the most marketable graduate possible.

 Arabic majors have a wide variety of outside-the-classroom opportunities for language learning.